shenhuiying2017/azure-docs.es-es/articles/cache/cache-dotnet-how-to-use-in-role.md

       <crashDump dumpLevel="Off" dumpStorageQuotaInMB="100" />
     </cacheDiagnostics>

-Después de agregar la configuración, reemplace **[cache cluster role name]** por el nombre del rol que hospeda el clúster de caché.
+After the configuration is added, replace **[cache cluster role name]** with the name of the role that hosts the cache cluster.

->Si **[cache cluster role name]** no se reemplaza por el nombre del rol que hospeda el clúster de caché, se producirá la excepción **TargetInvocationException** cuando se obtenga acceso a una excepción **DatacacheException** interna con el mensaje "Este rol no existe".
+>If **[cache cluster role name]** is not replaced with the name of the role that hosts the cache cluster, then a **TargetInvocationException** will be thrown when the cache is accessed with an inner **DatacacheException** with the message "No such role exists".

-El paquete de NuGet también agrega el parámetro **ClientDiagnosticLevel** al valor **ConfigurationSettings** del rol de cliente de caché en ServiceConfiguration.cscfg.
-El ejemplo siguiente es la sección **WebRole1** del archivo ServiceConfiguration.cscfg con el parámetro **ClientDiagnosticLevel de 1**, que es el valor predeterminado de **ClientDiagnosticLevel**.
+The NuGet package also adds a **ClientDiagnosticLevel** setting to the **ConfigurationSettings** of the cache client role in ServiceConfiguration.cscfg.
+The following example is the **WebRole1** section from a ServiceConfiguration.cscfg file with a **ClientDiagnosticLevel** of 1, which is the default **ClientDiagnosticLevel**.

     <Role name="WebRole1">
       <Instances count="1" />